 Qlik Sense offers end-users much more flexibility in the creation of visualizations and lay-outs that developers would not have necessarily known end-users wanted to see.
 You could say that Qlik Sense does not require a build and publish approach, but the end-user is now much more empowered.
 Furthermore it is also optimized for devices with touch-screen capability.
 In that sense, it is a much more modern and self-service tool than QlikView.

-If you want to give Qlik Sense Desktop a try, you can download a free version of Qlik Sense right here and start the "Seeing is Believing" experience.
+Give Qlik Sense a try here and start the "Seeing is Believing" experience.

-element61 also offers professional services for Qlik Sense, with the same level of expertise you got to expect from us.
-If you would like to know more about this product or our services, please feel free to contact us.
+element61's Qlik competence center offers professional services for Qlik Sense with the same level of expertise you may expect from our other competence centers.
+If you would like to know more about Qlik Sense or our services from a to z, please feel free to contact us.